 There various lower levels of lactation care training which might be referred to as a “lactation consultant”.
 These providers have had much less education and practical instruction/supervision.
 Some certifications require only 24 hours of class work, all within one week, and to pass an open book test, without hands on experience.
 Other certifications require online classes and no testing or practical instruction or supervision.
 Lactation care givers with these lower levels of care can be helpful in their own scope of practice but will not be able to give the depth and breadth of care that an IBCLC can give.
 Be careful not to confuse a CLC, CLE, breastfeeding counselor, peer counselor or la leche league leader with an IBCLC.

-Mary’s RN, BSN, IBCLC credential gives you the confidence that your lactation consultant is truly a specialist in the field of lactation and is well prepared to give you and your baby the gold standard of care.
+Mary’s RN, BSN, IBCLC and Marisa's MA IBCLC credentials gives you the confidence that your lactation consultant is truly a specialist in the field of lactation and is well prepared to give you and your baby the gold standard of care.

 You can find out more about IBCLC’s by following this link to the United States Lactation Consultant ( USLCA) website.